Last reviewed 12 December 2024

 ETOA’s policy objectives

-• An objective assessment of risk allowing more countries to have visa-waiver status
+• An objective assessment of risk allowing more countries to have visa-waiver (exempt) status

 • Intelligent reform to Schengen visa code and national governments visa policy including development of e-visas

-• Efficient and welcoming border processes, including travel documents and health credentials required
+• Efficient and welcoming border processes, including travel documents and any health credentials required

 What we are doing